unacau/kapture/server/README.md

 ## How it Works

-1. The MCP server starts and listens on the specified port
+1. The MCP server starts and listens on port 61822
 2. The Kapture Chrome extension connects to the server via WebSocket
 3. AI assistants can now control the browser through MCP tools